rail5/bashpp/wiki/README.md

   @public @method printInfo {
-    echo "Bash++ is a superset of Bash that adds support for classes and objects." echo "It's designed to be a simple way to add object-oriented programming to Bash scripts." echo "Author: @this.author"
+    echo "Bash++ is a superset of Bash that adds support for classes and objects." echo "It's designed to be a simple way to add object-orientation to Bash scripts." echo "Author: @this.author"
     echo "Source: @this.source"
     echo "License: @this.license"